Em-Lopez/Human-Pose-Estimation-from-RGB/README.md

 To make it a collaborative project, you may add content through pull requests or open an issue to let me know.

 ## How this is sorted
-The projects and papers are first sorted by Season.
-I do this, because it is such a new field that newer papers are bound to be influenced by older papers.
-Below every publication is a memorable, but very short, description.
+The projects and papers are season, then month, then alphabet.
+Newer papers are usually more sophisticated than older ones.
+I also do this to make removing duplicates easier.
+Below the publications are short, memorable bite sized summaries.
 This is neccessary since so many papers have similar titles.
-After all that the papers are sorted by month, then alphabet.

 - Time Dimension
 	- :camera: Single-Shot